Chart Color Schemes

 The level of cultural diversity witnessed in South Guildford was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-South Guildford had a higher cultural diversity compared to most local markets, with 13.7% speaking a language other than English at home and 29.4% born overseas.
-Christianity was the predominant religion in South Guildford, comprising 44.1% of its population.
-Notably, Judaism was overrepresented at 0.1%, compared to none across Greater Perth.
+South Guildford had a higher cultural diversity than most local markets, with 13.7% of its population speaking a language other than English at home and 29.4% born overseas.
+Christianity was the predominant religion in South Guildford, comprising 44.1% of the population.
+Judaism, however, was more prevalent in South Guildford at 0.1%, compared to 0.3% across Greater Perth.

 Frequently Asked Questions - Diversity